aravindh-krishnamoorthy/aravindh-krishnamoorthy/README.md

 |---|---|
 | My closed pull requests | https://github.com/pulls?q=is%3Apr+author%3Aaravindh-krishnamoorthy+is%3Aclosed+ |
 | Pull requests and issues where I'm involved | https://github.com/pulls?q=involves%3Aaravindh-krishnamoorthy |

+# Packages
+Once the open items on the following list are complete, I will look for new things to do.
+The sign ⚡ is used to mark packages under development; ☑ are complete.

+- [ ] ⚡Matrix functions and their Fréchet derivatives in Julia.
+URL: [MatrixFunctions.jl](https://github.com/aravindh-krishnamoorthy/MatrixFunctions.jl)
+- [ ] ⚡Novel numerical linear algebra algorithms in MATLAB, Julia, Fortran, and C++.
+URL: [MatrixAlgorithms](https://github.com/aravindh-krishnamoorthy/MatrixAlgorithms)